 The story flashes between her time in on a diplomatic tour of the U.S. when she befriended Eleanor Roosevelt and her life leading up to and during the war.
 We learn about what motivated her to become the most decorated sniper in the army, what life was like on the battlefields of war, and how love plays a role in her life.

 But the tension is really heightened by the narration of an assassin out to kill President Roosevelt and frame Mila for the murder.
-Another amazing story by Quinn.
+I adored this biographical historical fiction story by Quinn.

 Irene Steele gets the shock of her life when she gets a phone call saying her husband has died in a plane accident while on a business trip.